For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's hard to face the icy wind in winter, but you could save a lot of money by collecting your order instead of paying for delivery.

-Plus, adding in a bit of exercise before you eat is always a welcome benefit.
-Not to mention that you'll also be doing your bit for the environment by keeping your carbon footprint low.
+Plus, adding a bit of exercise before you eat is always a welcome benefit.
+Not to mention you'll be reducing your carbon footprint compared to having the takeaway delivered.

 5. Order enough for lunch and dinner